Bsp1994/Global-Inflation-Analysis/README.md

 ## 👤 About Me

-Hi, I’m **Bhushan Parate** –  A passionate and motivated tech enthusiast with 1 year of experience in the Salesforce domain at Flynaut SaaS Pvt.
-Ltd., I completed an internship at Smart Internz, further expanding my skills and practical knowledge in Power BI, Excel, Python, and SQL.
+Hi, I’m **Bhushan Parate** – a passionate tech professional with one year of hands-on experience in the Salesforce domain.
+I have a strong foundation in data analysis and recently completed an internship in **Power BI** at **Smart Internz**, where I enhanced my skills in data visualisation, report building, and business intelligence.
+My combined expertise in Salesforce and data analytics equips me to deliver meaningful insights and build effective CRM and analytics solutions.

 🔗 [LinkedIn] (https://www.linkedin.com/in/bhushan-parate-b5708a259/)
 📩 Always open to internships, remote projects, and data storytelling roles.